 After splashing out on brand new kitchen doors, you have given your space a new lease of life.
 These crisp, clean, fresh doors are fantastic to look at but, as you know with the kitchen, this fresh new outlook won’t last forever.
 As you spend time in the kitchen preparing, cooking and eating food, the surface of the doors will take on some grease and grime.
 As you would with any household chores, you should be cleaning them regularly.
-Depending on the types of doors you have – whether they are handleless, high gloss, natural wood, painted or slab – there are different cleaning methods required.

 How to Clean Different Types of Doors